Camp Ramah in Wisconsin Tikvah Programs

 Minnetonka, MN 55305

 Comptroller: Chad Silverman

 Sha’arim is the centralized agency for Jewish children and young adults with special needs who wish to receive a Jewish education.
-Sha’arim partners with Bet Shalom, Bais Yaakov High School, Lubavitch Cheder Day School, Talmud Torah of Minneapolis, Talmud Torah of St. Paul, Temple Israel, Torah Academy and Yachad.
-Sha’arim provides students and their families the opportunity to be included and mainstreamed into the regular classroom setting by providing one-on-one instruction, and modifications and adaptations within the classroom setting.
-We provide teacher training in the area of special needs and community-wide workshops.
-We have been providing service since 1999 and today are partnering with more than 175 children and young adults throughout these programs to help include them along with “typical” Jewish peers.
+Sha’arim partners with Bet Shalom, Lubavitch Cheder Day School, Talmud Torah of Minneapolis, Temple Israel, Torah Academy, Sabes JCC Inclusion Department and J-HAP.
+Sha’arim provides students and their families the opportunity to be included and mainstreamed into the regular classroom setting by providing one-on-one instruction and modifications and adaptations within the classroom setting.
+We provide teacher training in the area of special needs and communitywide workshops.
+We have been providing service since 1999 and today are partnering with more than 175 children and adults throughout these programs to help include them along with typical peers.

 Sha’arim — Darkaynu (Our Way) Program